BasicWolf/archived-kaylee/doc/tutorial/server_side.rst

           raise StopIteration()

-As you can see, ``__next__()`` in conjunction with ``__getitem__()`` yields a :py:class:``task <Task>`` object with numerical id derived from ``self._tasks_counter``.
+As you can see, ``__next__()`` in conjunction with ``__getitem__()`` yields a :py:class:`task <Task>` object with numerical id derived from ``self._tasks_counter``.

 The next important part of every project is the :py:meth:`Project.normalize` method.
 It is used to verify and normalize the results returned by the client.
-In the case of our project we extract the calculated value of PI from the parsed JSON object (dictionary)::
+In case of our project the calculated value of PI is extracted from the parsed JSON object (dictionary)::

   def normalize(self, data):